-- High SOC affects: Blinder decomposition; Solid permeable interface growth. - Low SOC affects: Corrosion of current collector; Transition metal dissolution. - High temperature affects: Blinder decomposition; Solid permeable interface growth. - Current load affects: Corrosion of current collector; Electrode particle cracking; Structure disordering.
+- High SOC affects: blinder decomposition; solid permeable interface growth. - Low SOC affects: corrosion of current collector; transition metal dissolution.

+- A. Wilk et al. - High temperature affects: blinder decomposition; solid permeable interface growth. - Current load affects: corrosion of current collector; electrode particle cracking; structure disordering.

 The maximum SOC value of batteries in the tested trolleybuses was 100%.
-The maximum SOC value recommended by the Liion battery manufacturer is about 80%.
+The maximum SOC value recommended by the Li-ion battery manufacturer is about 80%.
 Hence, this factor had a significant impact on battery degradation in the tested trolleybuses.
 It should be noted, however, that after reaching SOC = 100%, the trolleybus immediately switched to battery mode of operation, which caused the SOC value to decrease.
 The state of SOC = 100% was always very short.